jainindore/FileUpload/README.md

 As soon as the build is succeeded, it will create the database in the LocalDB.
 To check, Open SQL Server Object Explorer( View -> SQL Server Object Explorer), under (localdb)\MSSQLLocalDB, expand Databases and you can see the Database named **FileUploadDB_Dev** and if you expand it, you can see two tables : dbo.Users and dbo.FileReferences.

-Your Database is created, build the solution and run it and make sure you use **Google Chrome** to run this Web application.
+Your Database is created, build the solution and run it and make sure you use **Google Chrome** to open this Web application.